Ground state solution for a generalized Choquard Schrodinger equation with vanishing potential in homogeneous fractional Musielak Sobolev spaces: Introduction

-Choquard type of equations have been studied extensively in the literature, we refer to \cite{moroz} for the physical interpretation and survey of such type of equations.
-For some existence results involving Choquard type equations, we refer to the works of Moroz-Schaftingen \cite{moroz2,moroz3} (Laplace operator), Avenia-Siciliano-Squassina \cite{avenia}, Mukherjee-Sreenadh \cite{tuhina}(fractional Laplace operator), Patrizia-Xiang-Zhang \cite{pucci1} ($p$-Laplacian), Xie-Wang-Zhang \cite {xie} ($(p,q)$-Laplacian) and Pucci-Xiang-Zhang \cite{pucci}, Belchior-Bueno-Miyagaki-Pereira \cite{bueno} (fractional $p$-Laplacian).
+Choquard type of equations have been studied extensively in the literature, we refer to \cite{moroz} for the physical interpretation and survey of such types of equations.
+For some existence results involving Choquard type equations, we refer to the works of Moroz-Schaftingen \cite{moroz2,moroz3} (Laplace operator), Avenia-Siciliano-Squassina \cite{avenia}, Mukherjee-Sreenadh \cite{tuhina}, Li-Liu-Li \cite{Liu_Li} (fractional Laplace operator), Alves-Yang \cite{Alves2} ($p$-Laplacian), Xie-Wang-Zhang \cite {xie} ($(p,q)$-Laplacian), Pucci-Xiang-Zhang \cite{pucci}, Belchior-Bueno-Miyagaki-Pereira \cite{bueno} (fractional $p$-Laplacian) and Zuo-Choudhuri-Repov$\breve{\text{s}}$ \cite{Choudhuri} (variable-order fractional Laplacian).
+Later, Bahrouni-Ounaies \cite{Bahrouni} discussed the nonlocal Kirchhoff-Choquard problem in fractional Sobolev spaces with variable exponents.
+Alves-R$\breve{\text{a}}$dulescu-Tavares \cite{choquard} discussed the generalized choquard problem in Orlicz-Sobolev spaces.